skial/klas/README.md

 Klas provides the following hooks/variables you can register with.
 You would place the hook after the line `KlasImp.initialize()` in your `initialize` method.

-1. The `info` string map allows your to register a callback which allows you to inspect the `Type` and its build fields if the `Type` has any.
+1. The `info` string map allows you to register a callback which allows you to inspect the `Type` and its build fields if the `Type` has any.
 The string map key should be the path to the type you are interest in and your handler type should be `Array<Type->Array<Field>->Void>`.